Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

 - My 78.3% accuracy for real-world data is solid, but production systems need ~85%-90% for automation.
 - This model serves as a triage system (flagging cases for human review), not a fully replacement for underwriters
-- Human judgment remains critical for edge cases and final lending decisions
+- Human judgment remains critical for edge cases and final advanced lending decisions